3-Day Kuala Lumpur Itinerary A Guide of Things To Do in KL, Malaysia by JetSettingFools.com

 KL Tower

-A fun place to include on a Kuala Lumpur travel itinerary, there are a multitude of activities at the KL tower.
+A fun place to include on a Kuala Lumpur travel itinerary, there are a multitude of activities at the KL Tower.

-The KL Tower was built in the Bukit Nanas Forest Reserve – where nature still reigns despite the modern marvel rising above it.
+In the Bukit Nanas Forest Reserve, nature still reigns despite the modern marvel rising above it.
+In fact, a rare 100-year-old Jelutong Tree stands alongside the tower in a protective enclosure.

+The Forest Eco Park is an opportunity to stand amongst nature in the middle of the city.
 The tropical rainforest was designated a reserve in 1906 and is home to endangered plant species, birds and monkeys.

-Shopping in Bukit Bintang Area
+Shopping in Bukit Bintang

 KL is a well-known shopping mecca – and with 3 days in Kuala Lumpur, there is plenty of time for retail therapy!